DIPlib/diplib/doc/src/PyDIP/differences.md

 A few classes and functions work differently than in C++, and are not explicitly named here.
 For these cases, the Python `help()` function should give you sufficient information to understand the differences.
-For all other cases, the `help()` function only gives an automatically-generated function signature, use the on-line documentation to learn more about the function.
+For all other cases, the `help()` function only gives an automatically-generated function signature and the brief documentation (the first paragraph of documentation for the function).
+Use the on-line documentation to learn more about the function.
+From within Python, type `dip.Doc('Gabor')` or `dip.Doc(dip.Gabor)` to open the relevant on-line documentation in your default web browser.

 \section pum_differences_correspondences Type correspondences